singularityware/singularityware.github.io/pages/docs/user-docs/docs-flow.md

 build the production (squashfs) container without worrying that it will error and need to be started again.

 ### 2. Production Commands
-Let's set the scene - we just finished buliding our perfect hello world container.
+Let's set the scene - we just finished building our perfect hello world container.
 It does a fantastic hello-world analysis, and we have written a paper on it!
 We now want to build an immutable container - meaning that if someone obtained our container and tried to change it, they could not.
 They *could* easily use the same recipe that you used (it is provided as metadata inside the container), or convert your container to one of the writable formats above using `build`.
 So your work can still be extended.

 #### Recommended Production Build
 What we want for production is a build into a <a href="https://en.wikipedia.org/wiki/SquashFS" target="_blank">squashfs image</a>.
 Squashfs is a read only, and compressed filesystem, and well suited for confident archive and re-use of your hello-world.
 To build a production image, just remove the extra options: